-[Insert Proposed schedule from Excel worksheet]

 OTHER ISSUES

 Payphone Service Providers

 All Payphone Service Providers are required to comply with the requirements contained in this RIP and Commission Decisions.

 It is the responsibility of each Payphone Service Provider to update any system associated with the operation of their payphones in order to accommodate relief.